 In 2011 the Royal Society developed a project, Brain Waves, consisting of four modules, aimed at investigating developments in neuroscience and their implications for society and public policy.
 As the final part of the Brain Waves project, the Society published a short volume of essays under the title, Neuroscience and the Law.
 The volume made a number of recommendations for bridging the gap between legal professionals and neuroscientists to better communicate relevant findings, for training and education, and for building applied research capacity.

 The Royal Society, thanks to generous support from the Dana Foundation, has created a programme of seminars, lectures, CPD training and other meetings to bridge the gap between neuroscience and law.

 In partnership with the Judicial College, we are hosting a series of seminars for senior judges on scientific topics relevant to court proceedings.
-Topics have included Memory in Testimony, Uncertainty and Probability, Mental Capacity, Pain, Machine Learning and Substance Addiction.
-Future seminars will consider Human gene editing, Robotics, and Causation.
+Topics have included Memory in Testimony, Uncertainty and Probability, Mental Capacity, Pain, Machine Learning, Substance Addiction, Human gene editing, Robotics, and Causation.

-In addition in October 2017 we partnered with the Judicial College to run a pilot CPD seminar for over 160 Circuit Judges and Recorders as part of the Judicial College criminal training prospectus.
-Sir David Spiegelhalter OBE FRS led a seminar on Probability and the law.
-We are now working with the College on future CPD seminars and talks.
+Since October 2017 we have partnered with the Judicial College to run CPD seminars for over hundreds of Circuit Judges and Recorders as part of the Judicial College criminal and family training prospectus.
+Sir David Spiegelhalter OBE FRS and Professor Philip Dawid have led seminars on Probability and the law.
+Professor Richard Morris delivered seminars on Memory.